ZhenZHAO/zhenzhao.github.io/_pages/about.md

 His current research interests focus on Computer Vision and its application in Medical Image Analysis.

 ## News
-- Intern @ Institute of Deep Learning, Baidu Research, Mar.
+- One paper submitted to ECCV 2022, Mar.
 2022
 - two paper submitted to ICML 2022, Jan.
 2022
 - One paper submitted to IJCAI 2022, Jan.
 2022
 - One paper submitted to ICME 2022, Dec.
 2021